Guiding whitewater rafting trips on the Kern River since 1985, we offer thrilling whitewater adventures for as little as

-Fast moving water with riffles and small waves.
+Fast-moving water with ripples and small waves.
 Few obstructions, all obvious and easily missed with little training.
 Risks to swimmers are slight; self-rescue is easy.
 Class II Rapids: Novice

-Straightforward rapids with wide, clear channels which are evident without scouting.
+Straightforward rapids with wide, clear channels that are evident without scouting.
 Occasional maneuvering may be required, but rocks and medium-sized waves are easily missed by trained paddlers.
 Rapids that are at the upper end of this difficulty range are designated “Class II+”.
 Class III: Intermediate

 Rapids with moderate, irregular waves which may be difficult to avoid and which can swamp an open canoe.
 Complex maneuvers in fast current and good boat control in tight passages or around ledges are often required; large waves or strainers may be present but are easily avoided.
 Strong eddies and powerful current effects can be found, particularly on large-volume rivers. scouting is advisable for inexperienced parties.
 Rapids that are at the lower or upper end of this difficulty range are designated “Class III-” or “Class III+” respectively.
 Class IV: Advanced

 Intense, powerful but predictable rapids requiring precise boat handling in turbulent water.
 Depending on the character of the river, it may feature large, unavoidable waves and holes or constricted passages demanding fast maneuvers under pressure.
 A fast, reliable eddy turn may be needed to initiate maneuvers, scout rapids, or rest.
 Rapids may require “must” moves above dangerous hazards.
 Scouting may be necessary the first time down.
 Rapids that are at the lower or upper end of this difficulty range are designated “Class IV-” or “Class IV+” respectively.
 Class V: Expert